RAG2

-Recombination activating gene 2 protein (also known as RAG-2) is a lymphocyte-specific protein encoded by RAG2 gene on human chromosome 11.
-Together with RAG1 protein, RAG2 forms a V(D)J recombinase, a protein complex required for the process of V(D)J recombination during which the variable regions of immunoglobulin and T cell receptor genes are assembled in developing B and T lymphocytes.
-Therefore, RAG2 is essential for generation of mature B and T lymphocytes.
+Recombination activating gene 2 protein (also known as RAG-2) is a lymphocyte-specific protein encoded by the RAG2 gene on human chromosome 11.
+Together with the RAG1 protein, RAG2 forms a V(D)J recombinase, a protein complex required for the process of V(D)J recombination during which the variable regions of immunoglobulin and T cell receptor genes are assembled in developing B and T lymphocytes.
+Therefore, RAG2 is essential for the generation of mature B and T lymphocytes.

 Structure

 RAG2 is a 527-amino acid long protein.
 Its N-terminal part is thought to form a six-bladed propeller in the active core.
 RAG2 is conserved among all species that carry out V(D)J recombination and its expression pattern correlates precisely with V(D)J recombinase activity.
 RAG2 is expressed in immature lymphoid cells.
-While amount of RAG1 is constant during the cell cycle, RAG2 accumulates mainly in G0 and G1 phase of cell cycle and it undergoes rapid degradation when the cell enters S phase.
+While the amount of RAG1 is constant during the cell cycle, the RAG2 accumulates mainly in the G0 and G1 phases of the cell cycle and it undergoes rapid degradation when the cell enters the S phase.
 This serves as an important regulatory mechanism of V(D)J recombination and a prevention of genomic instability.

 Function

 RAG2 is one of the two core components of the RAG complex.
 RAG complex is a multiprotein complex that mediates the DNA cleavage phase during V(D)J recombination.
 This complex can make double-strand breaks by cleaving DNA at conserved recombination signal sequences (RSS).

 The other core component of this complex is RAG1.
 This protein is thought to possess most of the catalytic activity of the RAG complex.
 The RAG1 protein is the component that actually binds to DNA and cleaves it.
 Unlike RAG1, RAG2 protein does not appear to possess any endonuclease activity or to even bind to DNA strand.
 RAG2 plays a role of an accessory factor.
 Its primary function seems to be to interact with RAG1 protein and activate its endonuclease functions.
 RAG2 also enhances RSS recognition and thereby decreases nonspecific DNA binding by RAG complex.
 The N-terminal of the recombination activating gene 2 component is thought to form a six-bladed propeller in the active core that serves as a binding scaffold for the tight association of the complex with DNA.
 A C-terminal plant homeodomain finger-like motif in this protein is necessary for interactions with chromatin components, specifically with histone H3 that is trimethylated at lysine 4.

 As recombination does not occur in the absence of RAG2, its interactions with RAG1 are thought to be crucial for catalytic function of RAG1 protein.
-Therefore, presence of both RAG1 and RAG2 is essential for generation of mature B and T lymphocytes.
+Therefore, presence of both RAG1 and RAG2 is essential for the generation of mature B and T lymphocytes.